Science & Activism Tour

 Our Science & Activism Tour invites visitors to consider these questions: Who is a scientist?
 Who is an activist?
 How does each bring about change?

-Stories include the influential book Silent Spring by conservationist Rachel Carson and the rise of the environmental movement; ACT UP, the AIDS crisis, and the development of the patients’ bill of rights; the Black Panthers’ lead role in community testing for sickle cell anemia; and the water-use protests that shaped the future (and the topography) of the Delaware River Valley.
+Stories include the influential book Silent Spring by conservationist Rachel Carson and the rise of the environmental movement; ACT UP, the AIDS crisis, and the development of the patients’ bill of rights; the Black Panthers’ lead role in community testing for sickle cell anemia; and the community-led research conducted by neighborhood coalition groups fighting to make government and industry accountable for environmental injustice.

-This tour offers a broad picture of the ways activists have reshaped our understanding of science and how visitors can become engaged today.
+This tour offers a broad picture of the ways activists have reshaped our understanding of science and how visitors can become engaged today through community science.

 Drop-in tours are free and no reservations are necessary.